benj13260/challenge/README.md

 ## Update Parameters

-Format list of accounts parameter (configs/accountList.json)
+- local:
+    - configs/accountList.json (encoded in base64 and copied to .env file automatically at launch)

-- local (.env)
+    - .env
-- Deployment (charts/value.yaml)
+- Deployment charts/value.yaml

 ## Docker image generation
 **The image is temporary publicly available on a registry**